-Dividends, or interest on a loan, paid by a business in an Enterprise or Redevelopment Zone; contributions to Enterprise or Redevelopment Zone organizations (35 ILCS 5/203(b)(2)(K), (M), and (N))
+Dividends, or interest on a loan, paid by a business in a Redevelopment Zone; contributions to Enterprise or Redevelopment Zone organizations (35 ILCS 5/203(b)(2)(K), (M), (M-1), and (N))

-The amount of dividends included in federal AGI that were paid by a corporation that does business in an Enterprise Zone or a River Edge Redevelopment Zone and has substantially all of its operations in such a zone; or the amount of interest included in federal AGI from a loan secured by property eligible for the Enterprise or Redevelopment Zone investment credit.
+- 1. The amount of dividends included in federal AGI that were paid by a corporation that does business in a River Edge Redevelopment Zone and has substantially all of its operations in such a zone; or the amount of interest included in federal AGI from a loan secured by property eligible for the Redevelopment Zone or High Impact Business investment credit. - 2.
+Twice the amount of any charitable contribution made in the tax year to a designated Enterprise Zone or River Edge

-2. Twice the amount of any charitable contribution made in the tax year to a designated Enterprise Zone or River Edge Redevelopment Zone organization that is used for a project approved by DCEO.
+Redevelopment Zone organization that is used for a project approved by DCEO.